haraka/haraka-plugin-redis/README.md

 ; port=6379
 ```

 Publish & Subscribe are DB agnostic and thus have no db setting.
-If host and port and not defined, they default to the same as [server] settings.
+If host and port and not defined, they default to the same as [socket] settings.

 ### [opts]